WANNABY/wanna-virtual-fitting-room-samples/README.md

 **Note:** As the fitting room is hosted on WANNA servers, you will need to disable same-origin policy on the page where you're loading the fitting room, so that it can be displayed correctly.
 For security reasons, disable the policy only on the one page you are using for the fitting room.
 -->

+We recommend the first option, and it is also illustrated by [our demo sample](samples/iframe_mobile.html).
+Let's walk through the process.

-Create an iframe element on the page and put the link to your Virtual Fitting Room into its `src` attribute.
+First, create an iframe element on the page and put the link to your Virtual Fitting Room into its `src` attribute.

 ### Iframe settings